ybn0223/.github/README.md

 - 🔭 Currently studying Computer Programming at Artesis Plantijn University
 - 🌱 I’m exploring full-stack development with **React Native**, **.NET**, and **TypeScript**
 - 🚀 Passionate about clean UI, efficient code, and motorcycles 🏍️
-- 🧳 Dreaming of biking from Belgium to Japan one day
 - 📫 Reach me on my [portfolio site](https://yassinedev-portfolio.vercel.app/)

 ---